tanyaburke/ios-unit-1-review-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+homeplanet is a let variable, it cant be assigned to, it is a constant

 b.
 Using the Giant class.
 What will the value of `edgar.name` be after the code below runs?
 How about `jason.name`?
 Explain why.